Bitterroot range ski routes

 Blodgett Creek

 A summer hot bed of climbing and hiking, winter use in Blodgett drops off to a trickle of hikers, ice climbers, and rock climbers seeking out a little patch of warm winter granite.
 Skiing requires robust low elevation snow and the approaches are long, but there are a lot of big and interesting things to do.
-Although it does snow in on big years, the trailhead is typically accessible all winter.
+Although it does snow in on big years, the trailhead is typically accessible.

 Blodgett is lined with good peak to creek ski runs.
 Most of the big gully systems have multiple branches and variations, and one can make a full day just skiing multiple forks in each of the gully systems.
-A deep low elevation snowpack is required to get off the trail, but there are a lot of options once everything fills in.
+Gullies in the lower canyons adjacent to the main climbing spires almost never have enough snow to exit from the trail, but can often be skied from Mill point, or by using the climbing approaches like the Shoshone approach to gain reliable snow.
 Avalanche paths between Mill 2 and the Blue ice bowl off 8,345 require a lot of snow, but also contain a lot of terrain.
 The Blue Ice bowl is prominently visible from the lower Canyon.
-The entrance is tricky, and much of the snow sits on precarious rock slabs.
+Climbing into the basin is tricky from the bottom, and much of the obvious open runs sit on precarious rock slabs.

 In the Mill 2 south gully with Swan slabs behind.